The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Preliminaries

-Let $\Gamma$ be a chart in $D^2$, and $X$ the union of all the free edges and simple hoops.
+Let $\Gamma$ be a minimal chart in a disk $D^2$, and $X$ the union of all the free edges and simple hoops.
 Now $X$ is in a regular neighbourhood $N$ of $\partial D^2$ in $D^2$ by Assumption~\ref{AssumptionFreeEdge}.
-We say that $\Gamma$ is a chart with a {\it brim $N$} in $D^2$.
-Define
+We say that $\Gamma$ is a chart with a {\it brim} $N$ in $D^2$.
+We define {${\rm Main}(\Gamma)$}

 Let $\widehat D=Cl(D^2-N)$.
 Then $\Gamma\cap\widehat D=$Main$(\Gamma)$.
 Hence $(\Gamma\cap\widehat D,\widehat D)$ is a tangle without free edges and simple hoops.